arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 ## `model.glm`

 The file `model.glm` loads the python handlers module, which implements the model's event handlers.
-In this example there are two kinds of event handlers.
-The first is the global event handler `on_init()` that is called by the core solver when the simulation initializes, if it is defined.
+In Figure 2 there are two kinds of event handlers.
+The first is the global event handler `on_init(timestamp)` that is called by the core solver when the simulation initializes, if it is defined.
 The available global event handlers that can be defined are

 - `on_init(timestamp)`: This event handler is called when the simulation is initialized.
 The value of `timestamp` is the start time of the simulation.